-In addition, Sigal previously served as an Assistant U.S. Attorney in the Southern District of New York and a Counsel to the U.S. Deputy Attorney General.
-She began her prosecutorial career at the Department of Justice in the Criminal Division as a counsel to the Assistant Attorney General.
+She also served as Counselor to the Secretary of Homeland Security, an Assistant U.S. Attorney in the Southern District of New York and a Counsel to the U.S. Deputy Attorney General.
+She began her prosecutorial career at the DOJ in the Criminal Division as a counsel to the Assistant Attorney General.

 Sigal clerked on the United States Supreme Court for Associate Justice Clarence Thomas and on the United States Court of Appeals for the Fifth Circuit for Judge Edith H. Jones.